courtrun/Pleiotropy-of-UKB-Metabolites/README.md

 If you use these scripts or data, please cite the above Smith et al. 2022 (_bioRxiv_) paper and reference this Github repo: https://github.com/courtrun/Pleiotropy-of-UKB-Metabolites

+Directory overview
+- GWAS sumstats processing folder has scripts for initial processing of summary statistics generated from GWAS
+- Data Analysis has scripts for analyzing the processed GWAS summary statistics
+- Figure Generation has scripts for producing the manuscript figures